Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Experimental Setup

-Intent classification is a sentence classification task.
-We use [CLS] representation from the encoder as the sentence representation.
-Two different intent classifiers (nli-based classifier and vanilla classifier) are considered in our experiments.
+\paragraph{Intent Classifiers} We use [CLS] representation from the encoder as the sentence representation.
+Two different intent classifiers (NLI-based classifier and vanilla classifier) are considered in our experiments.
 Figure~\ref{fig:classifier} shows more details.

 Vanilla classifier uses the utterance representation to predict intent label.
-The learning and inference is done as a multiple label classifier.
+The learning and inference is done as a multi-label classifier.

 NLI-based text classification has been investigated by \citep{qu-etal-2021-shot}, \citep{zhang-etal-2020-discriminative} and \citep{yin-etal-2019-benchmarking} and proved to show superior performance in few-shot setting.
 In NLI-based text classification scenario, utterance and intent description or intent name are combined to make a prediction.
-Each sample in dataset can be converted into a positive sample.
+During training, positive samples are formed by concatenating utterance and its intent description.
 Negative samples are constructed in the mini batch by sampling a negative intent description.
-In order to balance the training process, we sample the same amount of positive samples and negative samples in each batch.
+To balance the training process, we keep the positive to negative ratio 1:1 for each batch.
 Cross-entropy loss is used during training.
 For inference, we select the label with largest entailment score.
 The prediction is correct if and only if the predicted label is correct and the largest entailment score is larger than 0.5 \footnote{The 0.5 threshold is for out-of-scope (OOS) prediction, which is required in the SGD dataset.
 The MASSIVE dataset doesn't have OOS, so the threshold can be disregarded.}.

-\paragraph{Slot Classifier} Slot filling is a sequence labeling task.
-For each position, we used the sequence representation at each position to predict the slot.
-One projection layer is used as the token classification head.
-The predicted labels are converted into BIO format for F1 score evaluation.
+\paragraph{Slot Classifier} Slot filling is treated as a token level classification task.
+We report F1 score for this task on all languages.